timboudreau/audio_unit_rust_demo/README.md

  and reading pointers of various types that is used by both the C++ code and the Rust code for consistency.
  If you eventually implement *ramping* - gradually incrementing parameters toward a target as samples are processed - then you will have code that updates these parameters on both sides of the language divide.
+ * Where practical, capture rather than reread those atomic pointers - for example, if you have a compressor with a release time, set a variable with the threshold or ratio from the pointer *at the sample that triggers it* and then use that value until the release time has expired - yes, you want those things to be dynamic, but it is likely not useful for them to be *that* dynamic, and you get a minor but real performance boost at the price of 4 bytes of memory
  * Where possible, keep allocation happening on the C++ side of things.
 The one case you can't do that for is allocating the thing that does the DSP processing on the rust side.
 A simple and workable solution is simply to `Box::leak` the allocated DSP processor, and provide a C-ABI call that accepts a pointer and